skrattaren/apf.rst/apf.rst

   always been a favourite of mine I hope you will forgive me the indulgence of reproducing it here in full:

-        Ozymandias

-        I met a traveler from an antique land
+    |   I met a traveler from an antique land
-        Who said: "Two vast and trunkless legs of stone Stand in the desert...
-Near them, on the sand, Half sunk, a shattered visage lies, whose frown, And wrinkled lip, and sneer of cold command, Tell that their sculptor well those passions read Which yet survive, stamped on these lifeless things, The hand that mocked them and the heart that fed;
+    |   Who said: "Two vast and trunkless legs of stone
+    |   Stand in the desert...
+Near them, on the sand,
+    |   Half sunk, a shattered visage lies, whose frown,
+    |   And wrinkled lip, and sneer of cold command,
+    |   Tell that their sculptor well those passions read
+    |   Which yet survive, stamped on these lifeless things,
+    |   The hand that mocked them and the heart that fed;
-        And on the pedestal these words appear:
+    |   And on the pedestal these words appear:
-        'My name is Ozymandias, king of kings:
+    |   'My name is Ozymandias, king of kings:
-        Look on my works, ye Mighty, and despair!'
+    |   Look on my works, ye Mighty, and despair!'
-        Nothing beside remains.
+    |   Nothing beside remains.
 Round the decay
-        Of that colossal wreck, boundless and bare
+    |   Of that colossal wreck, boundless and bare
-        The lone and level sands stretch far away."
+    |   The lone and level sands stretch far away."

   While I was browsing the net in order to find an on-line copy of **Ozymandias** so that I could cut-and-paste the text, I came across a